Why regular stock taking is necessary

 Warehouses can be huge, and it is without a surprise that many goods are lost within a facility.
 Depending on the industry, if the goods are perishable, they are wasted stock.
 In general, stock being in the wrong place is not ideal: when pickers can’t find the goods they are looking for, they waste time and effort going up and down the aisle.

-Regular stock taking allows the staff to identify misplaced goods in the warehouse faster, and more often and to pick goods at the right location 100% of the time.
+Regular stock-taking allows the staff to identify misplaced goods in the warehouse faster, and more often and to pick goods at the right location 100% of the time.

 Optimise space to fit more volume

 Many warehouses are not aware of how much space they have available on racks until they check.
 Warehouse space is becoming very rare.
 While many companies are looking for new infrastructures for more space, it is a mistake not to look for space within the existing ones.
-As mentioned before, the lack of visibility over inventory impacts business decisions and often results in waste of resources.
+As mentioned before, the lack of visibility over inventory impacts business decisions and often results in a waste of resources.

 Conducting regular checks help free up the space and identify gaps on the racks.